The Small Business Administration (SBA) is opening Round 2 of the Paycheck Protection Program (PPP) on January 19th.

 If you’re a Mercury customer interested in applying for a loan, look out for an email with more information.
 We’ll be opening applications through a new partner bank soon.

-If you’re not yet a Mercury customer but would like to apply for a loan with our partner, you can open an account here.
-It’s free and only takes about 10 minutes.
+If you’re not yet a Mercury customer but would like to apply for a loan with our partner, you can apply for an account here.

 Still have questions?
 Join Immad Akhund, Mercury CEO, for a live event with Larry Kaplan and Chuck Patrizia, attorneys at Paul Hastings LLP.